 Building on the success of the aforementioned Naval Postgraduate School routes, MST entered into another partnership with the Presidio of Monterey for transit service.
 Shortly after the beginning of fiscal year 2010, nine express lines were implemented connecting the base with communities throughout the county as well as Gilroy and San Jose in Santa Clara County.
 In January of 2010, three additional lines serving the Presidio were added.
-These new Presidio Express lines utilize the same 100% federal funding mechanism as the Naval Postgraduate School's program and routinely carry approximately 55,000 passengers per month.
+These new Presidio Express lines utilize the same 100% federal funding mechanism as the Naval Postgraduate School's program and routinely carry approximately 65,000 passengers per month.
 In fiscal year 2013 another new Presidio Express route was added connecting the military installation with Aptos, Capitola and downtown Santa Cruz.
 Funded through a federal Jobs Access Reverse Commute grant as well as state of California Department of Transportation Toll Credits, Line 78 Presidio-Santa Cruz Express offers the first ever MST services north of Watsonville into downtown Santa Cruz and provides work trips for employees during morning and afternoon weekday rush hours as well as transportation for leisure travelers on weekends during late morning and evening hours.
 The purchase of a special commuter bus was also funded through these federal and state grant programs for Line 78.
+Despite the successes of this program, including an award from the US Army, Congress reduced the funding that supports this partnership by nearly 50%, which required MST to make similarly significant reductions to transit lines serving the Presidio during July of 2014.